gabrielnunhofer/my_calculator_project/README.md

 Esse script ajuda a fazer os calculos do dia a dia, usando o python.

-No terminal, use o comendo ./calculadora.sh para executar o script
+No terminal, use o comendo ./calculadora.sh para executar o script.